 You can now choose an email list from the dropdown menu and click the Save Integration Details button.

-5. Configure Your Landing Page Settings
+Step 5.
+Configure Your Landing Page Settings

 After connecting your GetResponse email list, click the Page Settings tab to see other settings you can configure in SeedProd.
 There are typically 5 sections on the settings page, but this depends on the type of page you build and your SeedProd plan.

-If you want to avoid any plugin conflicts and speed up your page, you can enable Isolation Mode.
+To avoid any plugin conflicts and speed up your page, you can enable Isolation Mode.
 This prevents specific header and footer scripts from running and interfering with your performance.

 SEO and Analytics